NVIDIA/bionemo-framework/docs/docs/user-guide/background/megatron_datasets.md

-# Writing Megatron-LM compatible datasets
+# Writing Megatron-LM compatible datamodules

 [Megatron-LM](https://github.com/NVIDIA/Megatron-LM) relies on determinism in the training dataset classes to ensure that input tensors are initialized correctly across model-parallel ranks (see [NeMo2 Parallelism](./nemo2.md)).
 As a